-I’ve mentioned here and there that I help pattern designers turn their patterns into PDFs for at-home printing.
-In part because I love digital patterns.
+I love digital patterns.
 I mean, the nostalgia of going to the store to look through the pattern books and then tiptoe hopefully to the enormous file cabinet with tightly crossed fingers p-r-a-y-i-n-g that the pattern that you’ve chosen is actually THERE in the size you need?
 Classic.
 (Also, if it’s on sale that week for 99 cents OF COURSE the crazy pattern hoarders have already stolen them all.)
 But there are a lot of reasons to love digital patterns too, aside from pdf pattern assembly, and we’re about to make that waaaay faster.

 So much to love about PDFs patterns.
 They’re always in stock.
 They rarely become unavailable.
 It’s easier to take your time and read reviews and have a good idea of what you’re buying.
 You can print them as many times as you’d like to use them yourself.
 They don’t come in a tiny pattern envelope that they are bound and determined never to return to except in an annoying lumpy mass.
 You can pick the paper you print your patterns on and avoid that tissue-paper-made-by-the-devil.
 If you save your PDFs in the cloud and your house burns down you’ll lose your fabric but not your patterns.
 So that’s something right there.